-Course Code Course Credit Content of Subject 40SAS029 Electronics and information for space applications 2 2 The lecture gives the methods of attitude determination, attitude control, navigation and guidance of spacecraft, including sensors and actuators technologies.
-This lecture also summarizes the technologies used in space exploration robots, and discusses how to design and build robots which explore the various surfaces of celestial bodies in the solar system.
-Hands-on practice of software implementation of a simple system including sensor data processing, actuator commanding, and hardware control.
-40SAS030 Space Life Science 2 In this lecture, we mainly explain how humans live in space and life in the extreme environment.
+Course Code Course Credit Content of Subject 40SAS030 Space Life Science 2 In this lecture, we will focus on how humans can live in space, the technologies needed to do so, and the problems that need to be solved when operating in space, as well as the latest findings on these issues.
 The former describes the basic laws of the universe, space experiments using the space environment, the history of space exploration, space elevators, terraforming, space agriculture, exoplanets, and so on.
-The latter describes the basic environmental microbiological findings that lead to life exploration and astrobiology research such as the constituent molecules of life, the microbial energy metabolism, the habitat of life, and the origin of life.
-And the analytical technology and the latest research trends will be described.
-40SAS031 Materials Engineering in Space 2 This program explains the materials science research under the microgravity offered by orbital space platforms where buoyancy convections are fully suppressed and containerless conditions (levitation-positioning) can be easily obtained.
+The latter describes that we will discuss issues that need to be resolved and the latest findings regarding microbiology in manned space facilities (environmental microorganisms, human microbiota, microbiology of potable water on the International Space Station), muscle atrophy and bone loss similar to aging during long stays in space, risk management in human space activities, planetary protection (planetary quarantine), etc. 40SAS031 Materials Engineering in Space 2 This program explains the materials science research under the microgravity offered by orbital space platforms where buoyancy convections are fully suppressed and containerless conditions (levitation-positioning) can be easily obtained.
 Previous experiments, including their research facilities and experimental techniques, are also described.
 For containerless processing, electrostatic levitation techniques and related studies that include thermophysical property measurements and synthesis of metastable materials will be discussed in details.
-In addition, research in crystal growth mechanism and production of high quality crystals of semiconductor in microgravity are introduced.
+In addition, the crystal growth mechanisms under microgravity and their applications are also discussed in detail.
 40SAS032 Field works 2 The credit of the field work is given to students for external studies which is planned voluntary and is carried over a total period longer than 2 weeks.
 The credit is given through examination based on the plan and resulting report by course committee members.
+80SAS001 Space science colloquium IA 2 Through the studies in semiregular colloquia, etc., students acquire basic knowledge of the space science related to their research fields.